gjtorikian/mathematical/README.md

 * [blahtexml](https://github.com/gvanas/blahtexml).
 This does all the conversion from math to PNG.
 It's available for OS X (`make blahtex-mac`) and Linux (`make blahtex-linux`).
 * [dvipng](http://sourceforge.net/projects/dvipng/).
 I'm on a Mac, and could not for the life of me figure out how to build this.
-I ended up download [MacTex](https://www.tug.org/mactex/), which is a *huge* package. `dvipng` is installed under */usr/texbin/dvipng*.
+I ended up downloading [MacTex](https://www.tug.org/mactex/), which is a *huge* package. `dvipng` is installed under */usr/texbin/dvipng*.

 ## Why did you...?